 The project focuses on the growth of digital assets, including tokenization of traditional assets like stocks and bonds, and how they will interact with existing blockchains like Bitcoin and Ethereum.
-Wanchain plans to build a common framework, including cross-network interoperability, which will allow these different assets and their native ledgers to interact with each other.
-Initially, the team will focus on integration with Ethereum and plans to include interoperability with any public or private blockchain network.
+Wanchain built out a T-Bridge (Trust-Bridge) Framework, a standardized, universal framework which allows for the exchange of assets and data between blockchains.

 Wanchain is a fork of Ethereum and integrates similar smart contract capabilities.
 The platform uses proof-of-stake (PoS) for consensus but divides verification nodes into three groups; vouchers, storemen, and validators.